-Planning personalised care to meet people's needs, preferences, interests and give them choice and control
+Planning personalised care to meet people's needs, preferences, interests and give them choice and control • People and their relatives told us they were happy with the care and support provided.

-- •People and their relatives told us they were happy with the care and support provided. - •Staff confirmed they checked people were happy and had everything they needed before they left them. - •People's care plans contained detailed, clear information about people's specific needs, their personal preferences, routines and how staff should best support them.
-The care plans covered personal, physical, social and emotional support needs. - •People received personalised care and support specific to their needs and preferences.
-Care plans reflected people's health and social care needs and demonstrated that other health and social care professionals were involved. - •The registered manager told us that all the people using the service are allocated keyworkers who work closely with them.
-Each person then developed 'functional goals' 'with the aim of helping the person develop independence. - When people's needs changed this was quickly identified and prompt, appropriate action was taken to ensure people's wellbeing was protected.
+• Staff confirmed that they checked people were happy and had everything they needed before they left them.

+• People's care plans contained detailed, clear information about people's specific needs, their personal preferences, routines and how staff should best support them.
+The care plans covered personal, physical, social and emotional support needs.

+• People received personalised care and support specific to their needs and preferences.
+Care plans reflected people's health and social care needs and demonstrated that other health and social care professionals were involved.

+• Care plans gave staff detailed guidance so that staff knew each person's individual likes and dislikes.

+• When people's needs changed this was quickly identified and prompt, appropriate action was taken to ensure people's wellbeing was protected.

+• We saw one person had improved significantly since starting at the service and no longer required waking night staff.